 Improve on your composition and depth of field technique?

 Understand how to read a histogram for checking correct exposure?

 These practical small group photography courses are designed for those who are proficient with the basics and want to develop their photographic skills.
-During the 6 hours of shooting you will visit a variety of diverse and lesser known locations around inner-city Sydney featuring interesting subjects for the keen photographer.
+During the 6 hours of shooting you will visit a variety of lesser known locations around inner-city Sydney featuring interesting subjects for the keen photographer.

 SignaturePhoto Essentials photography course.
 Basic Colonial photography workshop or relevant experience/knowledge.